-Staying warm means not letting valuable heat from inside the bag escape.
+Staying warm means not letting valuable heat escape from inside the bag.
 Sleeping bags are designed to be zipped and cinched.
 Make sure the draft tube is aligned properly along the zipper.
 Also make sure the actual zipper is all the way closed.
 For extremely cold nights, cinch the hood and draft collar into a small opening around your mouth and nose.

 I should actually put this at the top of the list because it is so very important.
 You end up losing way more heat through conduction (direct contact with the cold ground) than convection (air).
 Therefore, it is important to have a good sleeping pad.
-In very cold weather (below zero) I will even use two pads—a RidgeRest SOLite on the bottom and a NeoAir XTherm on top.
+In very cold weather (below zero) I will even use two pads—a Z Lite™ SOL on the bottom and a NeoAir XTherm NXT on top.
 Also remember to re-inflate your inflatable Therm-a-Rest mattress early in the evening as air that was initially blown into it will cool, shrinking the volume of air inside the mattress.

-This fall I was climbing in Nepal—we didn’t want to bring two sleeping bags—a warmer weather bag for trekking in and a second extreme cold weather bag for above 14,000 feet.
-Therefore, we opted for a simple solution, we used the Parsec 20F/-6C down bag for most of the expedition, but added a Corus 35F/2C Quilt as an additional layer when it got cold.
+This fall I was climbing in Nepal and we didn’t want to bring two sleeping bags—a warmer weather bag for trekking in and a second extreme cold weather bag for above 14,000 feet.
+Therefore, we opted for a simple solution, we used the Parsec 20F/-6C down bag for most of the expedition, but added a Corus 32F/0C Quilt as an additional layer when it got cold.

-7. Go to the Bathroom – In cold weather most people are reluctant to get out of their warm sleeping bags to go to the bathroom; however, it’s important to heed nature’s call because having extra “fluids” in your body is actually wasting energy that could be used to keep you warm.
+In cold weather, most people are reluctant to leave their warm sleeping bags to go to the bathroom.
+However, it’s important to heed nature’s call because your body is working to keep that full bladder warm too, and that is wasting energy that could be used to keep your more important parts warm.

 - How To Build Your Winter Sleep System